jonnonz1/nz-statute-book/acts/public/1996/customs-and-excise-act-1996.md

 ### 101 Ranking of duty
 (1) Unpaid duty to which this section applies shall be paid in accordance with the following provisions of this section.
 (2) In the case of an individual who is declared bankrupt, the amount of any duty to which this section applies shall be paid in accordance with the requirements of section 274(5) of the Insolvency Act 2006.
-(3) In the case of a company that is in liquidation, the amount of any duty to which this section applies shall be paid in accordance with the requirements of section 286 of, and Schedule 8C of, the Companies Act 1955, or section 312 of, and Schedule 7 of, the Companies Act 1993, as the case may be.
+(3) In the case of a company that is in liquidation, the amount of any duty to which this section applies shall be paid in accordance with the requirements of section 312 of, and Schedule 7 of, the Companies Act 1993.
 (4) In the case of a company in respect of the property of which a receiver is appointed in circumstances to which section 30 of the Receiverships Act 1993 applies, the amount of duty to which this section applies shall be paid in accordance with the requirements of section 30(2) of the Receiverships Act 1993.
 (5) In the case of an unincorporated body of persons (including a partnership or a joint venture or the trustees of a trust) that is put into liquidation, the amount of any duty to which this section applies shall be paid in accordance with section 17B of the Judicature Act 1908.
 (6) In the case of an unincorporated body of persons (including a partnership or a joint venture or the trustees of a trust) in respect of the property of which a receiver is appointed by the High Court, the amount of duty to which this section applies shall be paid in accordance with the directions of the court.